• Skip to primary navigation

 Specialty: Internal Medicine

-Dr. Johnathon Ross is associate clinical professor of medicine at the University of Toledo and practices and teaches general internal medicine at St. Vincent Mercy Medical Center.
+Dr. Johnathon Ross is a clinical professor of medicine at the University of Toledo College of Medicine and Life Sciences and practices and teaches general internal medicine.
 He is a past president of Physicians for a National Health Program.

 Peter Orris, MD, MPH, FACP, FACOEM